jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Feature films
 (1) A deduction for expenditure that a person incurs in acquiring a film right is allocated under this section if the film is a feature film and—
   (a) the deduction is allowed under section DS 1 (Acquiring film rights):
-  (b) the deduction is allowed under section DS 2 (Film production expenditure) and the film is one for which a large budget screen production grant is made.
+  (b) the deduction is allowed under section DS 2 (Film production expenditure) and the film is one for which a government screen production payment is made.
 Timing of deduction: retention of film right
 (2) If the person has the film right at the end of an income year, the deduction that is allocated to the income year is the lesser of—
   (a) the greater of—